 Rod Donald Hut is owned and managed by the Trust and provides one of the overnight stays on Te Ara Pātaka.
 Fees are charged through the Department of Conservation booking system.
-The Trust intends to continue running the hut as a self-funding cost centre over the coming year, to use it to build goodwill with youth groups and other organisations and act as a front face for the Trust.
+The Trust intends to continue running the hut as a social enterprise over the coming year, to use it to build goodwill with youth groups and other organisations, act as a front face for the Trust and work toward meeting all of its costs including oversight by the Trust Manager.

-Work over the three year timeframe may include finding a long-term owner for this asset.
+Work over the three-year timeframe may include finding a long-term owner for this asset if the Trust is unsuccessful in securing future funding from the Council.